Trains in Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Passengers booking this trip most frequently board their trains from Venezia Mestre and need to travel around 5 mile (s) / 8 km from the city center to get to this train station.
+Passengers booking this route most frequently board their trains from Venezia Mestre and need to travel around 5.5 miles (8.9 km) from the city center to get to this train station.

-Passengers arriving in Vienna most often arrive at Wien Westbahnhof and need to travel around 1 mile (s) / 2 km from this train station to the city center.
+Passengers arriving in Vienna most often arrive at Wien Westbahnhof and need to travel around 1.8 miles (2.9 km) from this train station to the city center.

 Here are some other resources that might have the information you need